 - zest of 1 orange and 1 lemon (room temperature)

 - 1 teaspoon vanilla

-- 1 cup chocolate chips, raisins or candied fruit or a mixture (plump raisins up by sitting them in boiling water for 5 minutes, then drain)
+- 1 cup mini dark chocolate chips, raisins* or candied fruit or a mixture

 - 1 tablespoon cornstarch

-- 1/4 cup skinned almonds (or more if desired)
+- 1/4 cup skinned whole almonds (more if desired)

-Once risen, move back to a lightly floured flat surface, with hands lightly buttered and roll again into a ball, place in greased Panettone mold, cover with plastic and dish towel and let rise for an hour.
+- Once risen, place the dough again on a lightly floured flat surface, with hands lightly buttered, roll again into a ball, place it in a greased Panettone mold, cover with plastic and a clean dish towel and let rise for an hour.

-Carefully brush risen Panettone with topping (I didn't use it all) top with almonds and sprinkle with icing / powdered sugar.
-Bake for approximately 45-50 minutes using a toothpick for doneness.
-Let cool completely before cutting.** Enjoy!
+- Carefully brush the risen Panettone with the topping (I didn't use it all) top with almonds and sprinkle with icing / powdered sugar.
+Bake for approximately 45-50 minutes using a toothpick for doneness or the internal temperature, taken in the middle of the bread is 190F / 88C.
+Immediately move to a wire rack to cool completely before cutting.** Enjoy!